Your Guide to Choking Charges by Criminal Lawyers in Calgary

 - Factual Innocence: This is usually the strongest defence because the facts and the evidence do not support you being there, choking someone, or other basic elements of the offence.
 This could include:

 No mental intent: In order to be convicted of overcoming resistance – choking, the Crown must prove that you committed the offence to assist you with committing another crime.
 A common defence is that you did not intend to choke someone in order to commit another crime.
 A basic example would be if you choked someone in a fit of rage, with no ulterior motives.
-It is important to note, however, that you can still be charged with the lesser offence of assault.
+It is important to note, however, that you can still be charged with the lesser offence of assault by choking.

 Identity: In some circumstances where the offence was not recorded by surveillance footage, or the footage is poor quality, you may be able to raise an identity defence.
 For example, authorities could have made a mistake in identifying you as the perpetrator based on the poor quality of the footage.
 In order to effectively raise this defence, you may need corroborative evidence, such as an alibi to where you were at the time of the offence.